 Georgia Winter Institute (GWI) brings together people from all walks of life to learn more about building communities that include and engage all citizens.
-GWI strives to build more inclusive post-secondary options and faith communities, create greater employment and financial independence opportunities, and promote futures planning and healthier lifestyles.
+GWI strives to build more inclusive communities through, futures planning and listening.
 In attendance are people with disabilities, their families, and supporters; representatives of state agencies, services providers, advocacy groups, faith communities, business leaders, and civic organizations.
 Participants learn best practices in leadership, how to work with key stakeholders to build and sustain inclusive communities, and ways to support lives well lived for people who have too often been marginalized.

 GWI focuses on topics that are integral in achieving communities that are fully inclusive to all of its citizens.